Display to Organize: 10 Design Ideas (part one)

+Firstly, let me give you some background.
 I spent first sixteen formative years of life in Leningrad (now St. Petersburg, Russia).
-My affinity for Russian culture is not intentional, rather ingrained — layered and woven through, even subconscious.
+My affinity for Russian culture is not intentional, rather ingrained.
 It sets the tone.
-Although I am a fully assimilated Los Angelino, you can still discern a nod to that Russian heritage in my collections of books, teapots and wooden spoons.
+Although I am a fully assimilated Los Angelina, you can still discern a nod to that Russian heritage in my collections of books, teapots, and wooden spoons.

 Problem: Impossible to hide new electrical conduits within the existing raw redbrick wall.